 Kai also provides counsel and strategic advice to help clients navigate important and sensitive issues, particularly in the areas of public records, statutory and regulatory compliance, legislation and public policy, and student data privacy.
 He also drafts and interprets contracts in a variety of transactional settings.

-Before joining the firm, Kai was a litigation associate at a U.S.-based international law firm, where he represented a variety of clients in high-stakes matters, including litigating complex antitrust actions and representing clients before federal enforcement agencies.
-Notable experience includes successfully representing Expedia in obtaining clearance from the U.S. Department of Justice in Expedia’s $1.3 billion acquisition of Orbitz Worldwide and representing a family from El Salvador in asylum proceedings before federal immigration court.
+Before joining Pacifica, Kai was a litigator at an international law firm based in Washington, D.C., where he represented clients in high-stakes matters, including complex antitrust matters and federal enforcement actions.
+Notable experience includes successfully representing Expedia in obtaining clearance from the U.S. Department of Justice in Expedia’s $1.3 billion acquisition of Orbitz Worldwide.

-Kai previously served as a law clerk to the Honorable Sidney R. Thomas of the United States Court of Appeals for the Ninth Circuit.
+Previously, Kai served as a law clerk for the Honorable Sidney R. Thomas of the U.S. Court of Appeals for the Ninth Circuit.

 - District of Columbia

 - U.S. District Court for the Eastern District of Washington